 What is contactless payment security?

-Banks routinely issue customers with contactless cards, and UK shoppers spent £80.5bn on them in 2019.
+Banks routinely issue customers with contactless cards, and UK shoppers made 9.6 billion contactless payments during 2020, up 12% on the previous year.

 When Which? surveyed 1,066 people in August 2016 about their views on contactless cards, we found that 73% of the public think having a contactless card makes it quicker to pay for things.
 But, 69% are concerned about their contactless card being stolen and used to make purchases.